umd-coding-workshop/workshops/examples/fileinfo/README.md

 Examples of usage:

-Given a directory of files of various types, one could use this to create a list of all the pdf files in the directory by doing
+Given a directory of files of various types, one could use this to create a list of all the pdf files in the directory by doing:

     $ ./fileinfo.sh *.pdf

-Given a tree of directories and files, one could use this to create a list of all files by doing
+Given a tree of directories and files, one could use this to create a list of all files by doing:

     $ ./fileinfo.sh $(find . -type f)

+Either of the above examples could be written to a file by using the shell's built-in redirection feature:

+    $ ./fileinfo.sh *.pdf > output.txt

 There are many other ways one might use this script, or extend it to fit particular scenarios.